-Coastal Review Online, or CRO, is a daily, online publication that contains news, features and commentaries covering a wide variety of environmental and conservation issues and events along the N.C. coast.
+Coastal Review is a daily, online publication that contains news, features and commentaries covering a wide variety of environmental and conservation issues and events along the North Carolina coast.
 It also contains features about the coast’s history and culture, profiles of its noteworthy people and “green” travel stories about its places.

-CRO is published by the N.C.
-Coastal Federation, a 501(c)(3) non-profit corporation dedicated to the protection, preservation and restoration of the N.C. coast.
-Though the federation frequently advocates for better protection of our coast’s natural resources, CRO is not an advocacy publication.
+Coastal Review is published by the North Carolina Coastal Federation, a 501(c)(3) non-profit corporation dedicated to the protection, preservation and restoration of the N.C. coast.
+Though the federation frequently advocates for better protection of our coast’s natural resources, Coastal Review is not an advocacy publication.
 We’re not interested in slanted “news” stories or features that promote a particular point of view.
 We seek instead intelligent, well-reported and well-written stories that meet the highest journalistic standards for accuracy, fairness and balance.
 We believe in giving our readers the truth as best as we have divined it.
 We trust that they will then come to the right conclusions.

 How to Write For Us